derailed-dash/Advent-of-Code/docs/python/encrypting.md

 git-crypt unlock [path/to/keyfile] # unlock all encrypted local files.
 (Transparent on pull.)
 ```

+### Cloning an Exiting Repo with Encrypted Files

 For a **newly cloned repo** (e.g. on a new machine), you will need to unlock any encrypted files manually.
-E.g.
+You can do this with `git-crypt unlock` and pass in your key.
+Note: you should do this rather than running `git-crypt init`, when cloning an existing repo.

 ```bash
 git-crypt unlock ../git-crypt-key